 - Break up larger clumps of material.

 Why Frequent Turning is NOT Necessary To Produce High Quality Compost:

 - It's been observed that the majority of the oxygen added to a pile during turning is depleted relatively in only a matter of hours by microbial activity.
-So, a pile would actually have to be turned continuously to maintain these high oxygen levels, unless there are other ways that adequate gas exchange can be achieved, which there are.
+So, a pile would actually have to be turned continuously to maintain these high oxygen levels, unless there are other ways to achieve adequate gas exchange, which there are.

 - While it’s true that excessive temperatures (e.g. over 155 degrees F.) can suppress beneficial microbes and even cause a pile to catch on fire, excessive temperatures can instead be avoided by ensuring adequate moisture levels.
 In-fact, trying to reduce excessive pile temperatures by frequent turning actually has the opposite effect by increasing the evaporation rate, and thereby reducing the potential for moisture to moderate temperatures.
 Therefore, by turning less frequently, moisture will be conserved and temperatures will decrease naturally as the decomposition process reaches an equilibrium with the amount of oxygen that can enter the system naturally through “passive aeration”.